How to send sms from F#

 How to check that the SMS has been accepted by the HTTP user

 After the SMS has been submitted, it is a good idea to check your SMS gateway, to see what it has received.
-You can check the log by opening the HTTP user's details from the Ozeki SMS Gateway managment console.
+You can check the log by opening the HTTP user's details from the Ozeki SMS Gateway management console.
 The following video shows you what to look for.

 How to check that the SMS has been sent to the mobile network

 The final step in verifying the procedure is to take a look at the logs of the mobile network connection.
 You might have to turn on logging in the configuration of the connection before you send the message to see the logs.
-If logging is enabled you will see the phone number and the text of the message you have sent.
+If logging is enabled, you will see the phone number and the text of the message you have sent.

 Runing the F# sms example on Windows